7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

 Odiorne State Park is a short 10-minute drive from downtown Portsmouth, and home to rugged coastal views, the educational Seacoast Science Center, and the remains of Fort Dearborn.

-From the Kancamagus, continue on to Franconia State Park to see the Flume Gorge, a natural gorge that runs for about 800 feet at the foot of Mount Liberty.
-The 1886 Pemigewasset covered bridge at Franconia Notch State Park is well worth a stop.
+From the Kancamagus, continue to Franconia State Park to see the Flume Gorge, a natural gorge that runs for about 800 feet at the foot of Mount Liberty.

 READ NEXT